 Data integration

 As the name implies, data migration is the process of moving data from a source to a destination.
-Unlike integration though, which is ongoing, migration refers to a one-time transfer of data from the data source, to the destination.
+Unlike data integration though, which is ongoing, migration refers to a one-time transfer of data from the data source, to the destination.
 An example of a destination in this case, is a data warehouse or data transformation tool.

 Transformation